BishopFox/badPods/manifests/hostpid/README.md

 There we go!
 At some point I'll probably automate this so that I can spin up a new pod for each UID on the host.

 ## View the file descriptors for each pod on the host
-This lists out the file descriptors for each PID that we have access to.
+The following command lists out the file descriptors for each PID that we have access to.
+See the note below on how to access FDs for non-root PIDs.

 ```bash
 for fd in `find /proc/*/fd`; do ls -al $fd/* 2>/dev/null | grep \>; done > fds.txt